lezer-parser/website/site/docs/guide/index.md

 reuse nodes from this cache rather than re-parsing the parts of the document they cover.

-Because the syntax tree represents sequences of matches (specified in the grammar notation with the `+` and `*` operators) as balanced sub-trees, the cost of re-matching unchanged parts of the document is low, and you can quickly create a new tree even for a huge document.
+Because the syntax tree represents sequences of matches of repeat operators (specified in the grammar notation with `+` and `*`) as balanced sub-trees, the cost of re-matching unchanged parts of the document is low, and you can quickly create a new tree even for a huge document.

 This isn't bulletproof, though—even a tiny document change, if it changes the meaning of the stuff that comes after it, can require a